 Over the years, the updating of the language has continued and the latest version PHP 5.6.4 was released in December 2014.

-Extremely useful for adding dynamic content to webpages, PHP has occupied a dominant position with regard to web content management system and web applications.
-PHP 5.6.0 offers new features such as: contact scalar expressions, variadic functions, function and constant importing, uploads of large file sizes and more.
+Extremely useful for adding dynamic content to web pages, PHP has occupied a dominant position with regard to web content management systems and web applications.
+PHP 5.6.0 offers new features such as contact scalar expressions, variadic functions, function and constant importing, uploads of large file sizes, and more.